piellardj/stereogram-webgl/README.md

 ### Algorithm
 We want to generate an autostereogram given the following inputs:
 - a depth map encoded as a black and white image, in this example a sphere;
-- a base pattern, in this example a clouds texture.
+- a base pattern, in this example a seamless clouds texture.

 Since this is all about repetition, let's define our base repetition period in pixels.
 Then let's split our target image into vertical stripes, each having the repetition period as width.